Garni Temple: Reconstruction

 In 1949 the Armenian Academy of Sciences began systematic excavations of the Garni fortress led by Babken Arakelyan, with Alexander Sahinian focusing on the temple itself.
 It was one of the flagship expeditions of Armenia's archaeological community in the post-war period.
 The idea of its reconstruction was brought to the forefront at the congress of Transcaucasian archaeologists and historians in Yerevan in 1956 presided by Hovsep Orbeli.
 In December 1968, the Soviet Armenian government officially approved the reconstruction plan of the temple and a group led by Sahinian began reconstruction works in January 1969.
 Reconstruction was largely completed by mid-1975, almost 300 years after it was destroyed in an earthquake.

 The structure was rebuilt using its original stones, a technique known as anastylosis.
 Wilkinson noted that anastylosis "proved relatively straight-forward" as "so much of it had survived."
 The surviving pieces comprised about a third of the reconstruction, while two-thirds of new materials, which, of the same variety and color, was obtained from a local quarry; along with basalt from Parakar.
 Stonecutting with power saw and by hand was done onsite.
 Missing pieces were filled with unornamented stones to provide visual differentiation between the old and the new, making the reconstruction "quite recognizable to a trained eye".
-Most of the Ionic capitals had been largely preserved in their entirety, with only two heavily weathered one being replaced with new stone.
+Most of the Ionic capitals had been largely preserved in their entirety, with only two heavily weathered ones being replaced with new stone.
 (Note: A well-preserved capital, gifted by Soviet Armenia to the Hermitage Museum in 1940 was replaced with a replica, while the original remained in Saint Petersburg.)
 (Note: Of the 24 plinths of the columns, ten had been preserved almost completely, eight were partly preserved (between a third and two-thirds), while six had survived in small fragments alone.
 The latter were replaced with new stone from the Parakar mine.)
 Only 40% of the column shafts had been preserved, with only two surviving completely, which were placed at the northern façade.
+The stones were glued with epoxy resin.